HOSTED-POWER/docs-turbostack-app/TurboStack Platform/Hosts/Applications/autostartservices.md

 ---
 order: 200
 icon: loop
-label:  self-restarting services
+label:  Self-restarting Services
 ---

-## Self-restarting services
+## Self-restarting Services
 It's critical to make sure your services always restart without intervention.
 This ensures that your application will be available again after a reboot or unexpected shutdown.

 !!!